-We a premiere statistical and data analysis training institute offering courses on SAS, Big Data Hadoop, Business intelligence and Ai.
+We a premiere statistical and data analysis training institute offering courses on Big Data Hadoop, Business intelligence and Ai.
 We asked our faculty to tell us the three most important things that every student of elementary statistics should know.

 So, let us get on with it: